 Adopting the recommendations of management consultant John Evans, NSRA in 1975 added a written knowledge component to the CP to create the Registered Professional Reporter designation.
 The written portion and all three skills portions had to be passed at once.
 NSRA began working with an outside testing agency to assure the validity of the program, a practice that has continued to the present.

 The RPR also carried a continuing education requirement for holders to earn 30 continuing education credits every three years, with each credit representing an hour of approved continuing education.
 The requirement changed to the standard measure of continuing education units, or CEUs, in 1999, with one CEU representing 10 hours of continuing education.
 This change greatly expanded the sources of CEUs that reporters can tap to maintain their certifications.

-The Certified Broadcast Captioner and Certified CART Provider designations were introduced in 2003 to provide a certification path for those realtime reporting specialities.
+The Certified Broadcast Captioner and Certified CART Provider designations were introduced in 2003 to provide a certification path for those realtime reporting specialties.
 In 2015 the two certifications were combined to form the Certified Realtime Captioner.
 All CBC And CCP holders were converted to CRC in January 2016.
-The CRC consists of a CRC Workshop, written knowledge test and a five-minute realtime test at 180 wpm.
-CRC holders must earn 3 CEUs every three years to maintain their certifications.
+The CRC consists of a CRC Workshop, Written Knowledge Test, and a five-minute realtime test at 180 wpm.
+CRC holders must earn 3.0 CEUs every three years to maintain their certifications.